prophetofxenu/csc401-project/README.md

 ## Build

 Requirements
-* g++
+* g++ (needs C++17 support)
 * make
-* Crypto++ library
+* Crypto++ library (8.1+)

-1. Clone repository
+If you want to build on WSL, you will need the Kali version from the Microsoft Store.
+It is the only WSL image that has up to date Crypto++ libraries, Ubuntu is still on version 6.
+You may be able to use the Alpine WSL image, but this is untested.

+On Kali, the command `sudo apt install g++ make git libcrypto++8 libcrypto++-dev` will install all needed software.

+1. Clone repository. cd in.
+If using Kali WSL, checkout the main-wsl branch which uses the Debian names for the Crypto++ headers.
-2. Clients will attempt to connect to the CI at 127.0.0.1:8080.
+3. Clients will attempt to connect to the CI at 127.0.0.1:8080.
 If you want to change this, change line 168 of src/server.cpp and line 332 of src/client.cpp
 3. Run make
 4. Run server